 - 1. Data coordinators and the Commission shall cooperate closely and provide each other mutual assistance in order to apply this Regulation in a consistent and efficient manner.
-Mutual assistance shall include, in particular, exchange of all information in accordance with this Article by electronic means and the duty of the Data Coordinator of establishment to inform all competent authorities and the Commission about the opening of an investigation. - 2.
+Mutual assistance shall include, in particular, exchange of all information in accordance with this Article by electronic means and the duty of the Data Coordinator of the concerned Member State to inform all competent authorities and the Commission about the opening of an investigation. - 2.
 For the purpose of an investigation, the Data coordinator of establishment may request other Data coordinators to provide specific information in their possession or to exercise their investigative powers with regard to specific information located in their Member State.
 Where appropriate, the data coordinator receiving the request may involve other competent authorities or other public authorities of the Member State in question. - 3.
-The Data coordinator receiving the request pursuant to paragraph 2 shall comply with such request and inform the competent authority of establishment about the action taken, without undue delay.
+The Data coordinator receiving the request pursuant to paragraph 2 shall comply with such request and inform the competent authority of the concerned Member State about the action taken, without undue delay. - 3a.
+The European Data Innovation Board shall foster the mutual exchange of information amongst competent authorities as well as advise and assist the Commission in all matters falling under this Regulation., falling under the competence of the Board in accordance with Article 30 of the Regulation (EU) No 2022/868 The data coordinators shall represent the Member States at the European Data Innovation Board established under Regulation (EU) 2022/868 (Data Governance Act).